KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Simulation results databases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Several database systems have been developed to organize simulation results for visual and mathematical analysis and disseminate simulation results to the community.
+Several database systems have been developed to organize simulation results for visual and mathematical analysis and disseminate simulation results to the community :cite:`vohra2010bookshelf,finocchiaro2003dsmm,van2010dynameomics,meyer2010model,lemson2006halo,riebe2013multidark,wolstencroft2011seek`.
 We developed ``WholeCellSimDB``, a hybrid relational/HDF5 database, to organize, search, and share WC simulation results :cite:`karr2014wholecellsimdb`.
+WholeCellSimDB uses HDF5 to store simulation results and a relational database to store their metadata.
+This enables WholeCellSimDB to efficiently store simulation results, quickly search simulations by their metadata, and quickly retrieve slices of simulation results.
+WholeCellSimDB providers uses two interfaces to deposit simulation results; a web-based interface to search, browse, and visualize simulation results; and a JSON web service to retrieve simulation results.
 However, further work is needed to scale WholeCellSimDB to larger models and to develop tools for quickly searching WholeCellSimDB.

 Simulation results analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Several tools have been developed to analyze and visualize simulation results.
 The most popular simulation software programs, including COPASI :cite:`bergmann2017copasi` and Virtual Cell :cite:`resasco2012virtual`, provide basic tools for visualizing simulation results.
+Tools such as Escher :cite:`king2015escher` and Pathway Tools Omics Viewer :cite:`paley2006pathway` can also be used to visualize simulation results.

-We have also developed ``WholeCellViz`` to visualize WC simulation results in their biological context :cite:`lee2013wholecellviz`.
+We developed ``WholeCellViz`` to visualize WC simulation results in their biological context :cite:`lee2013wholecellviz`.
+WholeCellViz provides users time series plots and interactive animations to visualize model predictions, and enables users to arrange grids of plots and animations to help users compare predictions across multiple simulation runs and simulated conditions.
 However, further work is needed to scale WholeCellViz to larger models and to make it easier to incorporate new visualizations into WholeCellViz.

 .. _existing_models: